Vinoshan/Quiz/README.md

 ## About

-Challenge-4-Quiz is a JavaScript quiz application designed to test your knowledge and improve your skills in JavaScript programming.
+Quiz is a JavaScript quiz application designed to test your knowledge and improve your skills in JavaScript programming.

 ## Features